JUNE 6, 2022

-So many talks have been recently heard about Marqeta and what it exactly does, and that’s already happening after a decade after its appearance in the market.
-So, we’ve decided to come up with the condensed version of the company’s origin, services, price, clients, values, and plans.
+So many talks have been recently heard about Marqeta Inc and what it exactly does, and that’s already happening after a decade after its appearance in the market.
+So, we’ve decided to come up with the condensed version of the company’s origin, services, pricing, clients, values, and plans.
 All of this is gathered below for you to get this topic straight and have no questions anymore.

 Founded in 2010, this California-situated company has been recently valued at $4.3 billion and is planning to increase its worth up to $10 billion by the end of 2021.
 Is it possible?
 Almost likely if the company won’t make the fatal mistake.
 Why so?
 Because of its product uniqueness!
 Notably, the Marqeta stock is a subject of interest for many business players.

 History of Marqeta’s Creation

 The Marqeta company history, especially at the stage of its launching, greatly depends on the founder’s resilience at the time of trial, as it defines whether the young project will overcome the initial challenges or will be doomed.
 In this regard, Jason Gardner, Marqeta founder and CEO, is a positive role model who generously cut his salary by 40% for the startup to stay afloat.
 Two top executives decided to follow the initiative, and 4 years later, the company already occupied the 16-story office building in Oakland.
 And can something be a clearer proof of the firm’s from-year-to-year revenue doubling?